-When my dear friend, Joan Williams, a member of Practicing Spirituality, became ill recently, the care, compassion and concern shown her by people in the group was astounding.
+When former neighbor and dear friend, Joan Williams, a member of Practicing Spirituality, became ill recently, the care, compassion and concern shown her by people in the group was astounding.
 Members took turns taking Joan on outings, and there was an outpouring of love, just like in a real family.